Hong Kong leader refuses to explain journalist visa denial

 "As a rule - not only locally, but internationally - we will never disclose, the immigration department will not disclose, the individual circumstances of the case or the considerations of this decision," Lam told reporters.

-She refused to directly acknowledge the specifics of the speculation over why Mallet was denied the visa, admitting only that she had "noticed there has been some talk on the street".
+She refused to directly acknowledge the specifics of the speculation over why Mallet was denied the visa.

 She refused to comment on how Mallet could be linked to any of those potential threats when it was pointed out that he was not an independence advocate but had simply chaired a talk by Chan at the city's Foreign Correspondents' Club, which has also hosted talks by Chinese officials.

-Asked whether journalists could now be punished for interviewing independence activists or writing about independence, Lam said she could give no guidance but insisted that freedom of reporting and expression were "still core values".
+Asked whether journalists could now be punished for interviewing independence activists or writing about independence, Lam said she could give no guidance but insisted that freedom of reporting and expression were "core values".

-Britain and the United States have expressed concern over the visa refusal and its impact on press freedom.
+Pro-democracy lawmakers said they would table a motion summoning Lam and the immigration chief to the legislature to explain.

+Jeremy Hunt, Britain's foreign secretary, urged authorities to "reconsider this decision", saying in a statement: "In the absence of an explanation from the authorities we can only conclude that this move is politically motivated."

+"This undermines Hong Kong's freedom of speech and freedom of the press, both guaranteed by the Joint Declaration, and the Basic Law," Britain's Hunt said on Tuesday, referring to Hong Kong's mini-constitution.

+The United States, the European Union and Canada have also expressed concern.

-On Monday, a group of the city's most influential lawyers also demanded an explanation, while the American Chamber of Commerce warned that curtailing press freedom could damage the city's competitiveness.
+The city's most influential lawyers have demanded an explanation and Hong Kong's American Chamber of Commerce warned curtailing press freedom could damage the city's competitiveness.

-A journalists' alliance handed over petitions with more than 15,000 signatures to the government Monday calling for an explanation of its visa rejection.
+A journalists' alliance has handed over petitions with more than 20,000 signatures to the government calling for answers.

+Mallet, who has not spoken publicly, said he was "very grateful" to those who had signed, in Facebook and Twitter posts Tuesday.

+Political analyst Willy Lam told AFP it was "very likely" that instructions had come from Beijing to penalise those who were seen as advocating independence.